Skip to content

 Regional rulesets included French Pankration, Italian FILA rules matches, Finnish B-Class and UK Semi-Pro among others.
 IMMAF fine-tuned its definition of an Amateur athlete following the 2014 Worlds and introduced a stricter clearance process ahead of every competition.

-IMMAF Championship competitions are open to Amateur athletes only, i.e. not athletes who have competed at a professional level.
+IMMAF Championship competitions are open to Amateur athletes only, i.e. not athletes who have competed at a professional level in combat sport.

 The IMMAF considers an athlete to be on a professional level and thus not eligible for participation if he/she meets any one of the following criteria:

-– Has participated in a professional MMA match under the Unified Rules of MMA or equivalent in the country where the bout took place.***
+1. Participation in Professional MMA: Athletes who have competed in a professional MMA match under the Unified Rules of MMA or an equivalent in their country are ineligible.

 If you have any queries about an athlete please consult [email protected], in advance of submitting your team application, so that their case may be reviewed.